-Why should you enroll in KCC’s TaH Program?
+Why should you enroll in KCC’s T&H Program?

-The hottest major with programs in: Hotel and Tourism Management, Marine Technology Mgmt, Culinary Arts and restaurant management, and Airport and Aviation Mgmt
+- The hottest major with programs in: Hotel and Tourism Management, Marine Technology Mgmt, Culinary Arts and Food and Beverage Management, and Sports Management

 FAQs of the Culinary Arts Program